Enjoying a warm bath or shower approximately 60-90 minutes before bed may improve sleep quality, a new study research finds out more

 This may be the result of the natural, quick drop in body temperature that occurs after stepping out of a warm bath or shower and into cooler, room temperature air.

 “You sleep better when your internal body temperature is cool,” Essentially, this means that you trick your body into cooling down before bed which then improves your overall sleep quality.”

 It makes sense that 90 minutes might be the optimal time at which to jumpstart this natural cooling process.

-“Your body starts to cool down by around 1-degree Fahrenheit approximately 60 to 90 minutes prior to sleep,” Researchers told us.
+“Your body starts to cool down by around 0.5-0.8-degree Centigrade approximately 60 to 90 minutes prior to sleep,” Researchers told us.
 “This means that this is the optimal time to use a warm bath or shower to kickstart this process.”

 The study, which was conducted by biomedical engineers at the University of Texas at Austin and published in the journal Sleep Medicine Reviews, analyzed more than five thousand studies that found a strong association between bathing or showering in warm or hot water and improvements in sleep quality.
 All told, 13 of these studies were included in a meta-analysis.

 That analysis suggested that the ideal time to take a warm bath or shower is one to two hours prior to bedtime, with the most optimal time being approximately 90 minutes before bed.
 This timing was associated with falling asleep an average of 10 minutes faster.